Sukankrishnan/Cypress_UIAuto_OrangeHRMDemoSite/README.md

 Please take a look at the Cypress documentation for guidance on writing tests.

 Folder Structure
+--
-cypress/e2e: Contains test files. cypress/fixtures: Contains static data for testing. cypress/mindMaps: Contains the mindmap of each module for easy reference. cypress/pages: Contains object repository for storing all actions. cypress/screenshots: Automatically generated screenshots for failed tests. cypress/support: Contains support files such as commands and utilities. cypress/webLocators: Contains locators of all web elements
+cypress/e2e: Contains test files.

+cypress/fixtures: Contains static data for testing.

+cypress/mindMaps: Contains the mindmap of each module for easy reference.

+cypress/pages: Contains object repository for storing all actions.

+cypress/screenshots: Automatically generated screenshots for failed tests.

+cypress/support: Contains support files such as commands and utilities.

+cypress/webLocators: Contains locators of all web elements.

 Reporting: Allure Reports provide insights into test results, including pass/fail status, duration, and error messages.

 Continuous Integration